Ah My Buddha: Media

-The opening song to "Ah My Buddha" in the first series is "Afurete Yuku no wa Kono Kimochi" by Amae-Tai!!.
-The ending song is "Happy Days" by Mai Nakahara.
-In the second series the opening song is "Amaenaideyo" by Amae-Tai!!.
-The ending song is "Lonesome Traveler" by Mai Nakahara.

 Manga

 Ah My Buddha / Amaenaideyo!! is written and illustrated by Sogabe Toshinori.
 It was serialized in Comic Gum magazine.
 Wani Books released the seven tankōbon of Amaenaideyo! between March 25, 2004 and February 24, 2007.
 Sharp Point Press released the seven tankōbon of Amaenaideyo! between January 7, 2005 and February 24, 2009.
 Soleil Productions released the first tankōbon of Amaenaideyo! on February 21, 2007.
 As of 22 August, the last Amaenaideyo MS chapter with a grand finale was released.

 Wani Books released the first volume of Amaenaideyo!
 MS on July 25, 2007.
 Sharp Point Press released the first volume of Amaenaideyo!
 MS on March 3, 2009.